-As most people in the Bedouin community, the couchsurfer host, Rayan, welcomed us in his home with open arms and offered us some tea and food.While sipping on a hot sweet Jordanian tea, Rayan told us about himself, asked us about our plans and helped us discuss what should we do in Petra to make the most of our time.
+As almost everyone in the Bedouin community, our host Rayan, welcomed us in his home with open arms and offered us some tea and food.While sipping on a hot sweet Jordanian tea, Rayan told us about himself, asked us about our plans and helped us discuss what should we do in Petra to make the most of our time.

-After talking for one hour, I dared to ask the important question: “Is it possible to enter Petra without paying a fee?”.
+After talking for one hour and discussing the idea that if we purchase a day ticket, we would have to hike all the way up to the Monastery and back if we want to see it all, I dared to ask the important question: “Is it possible to enter Petra without paying a fee?”.
 With a laugh in his face, he asked us where we heard about this.

-From there we would have to hike up 30 minutes, reach the monastery in the early morning and avoid the 4-hour hike upwards from the main entrance – this would leave us only with a smooth and calm walk downhill to see the other main attractions of the archeological site for the rest of the day.
+From there we had to hike up 30 minutes, reach the monastery in the early morning and avoid the 4-hour hike upwards from the main entrance – this would leave us only with a smooth and calm walk downhill to see the other main attractions of the archeological site for the rest of the day.

 This option was way better than anything we had read and heard before.
 We would not only skip the whole hike up, but we would get the chance to arrive at the Monastery so early, that we would be the only visitors for at least a couple of hours.

-Things didn´t go as smooth and easy for the Bedouin community living in that area, as they were forcibly resettled by the government with the promise that they would also benefit from the tourism coming to the site.
+Things didn´t go as smooth for the Bedouin community living in that area, as they were forcibly resettled by the government with the promise that they would also benefit from the tourism coming to the site.

-Amazed by the fact that visitors can indeed see Petra´s main attraction without paying, I wondered how “legal” the road was that we had taken.
+Amazed by the fact that visitors can indeed see Petra´s main attraction without paying, I wondered how “legal” the trek was that we had taken.
 We spent the whole day in Petra with an unstamped ticket and in order to see “Petra at Night” anyways, we decided to overstay after closing hours at the viewpoint of the Treasury.

 Surprised by this answer, I wasn´t sure what to reply.
 It´s true that Petra gets a lot of money from tourism, but implying that this money doesn´t go back to the community they expelled years ago was a very big statement.